M5 branes on ADE singularities: BPS spectrum and partition functions: The BPS string worldsheet theories: UV quivers

 The gluing procedure requires gauging the flavor nodes $U(a_c \kappa^{(1)})$, $\dots$, $U(a_c \kappa^{(r-1)})$, where the abelian factors are decoupled for the theories $T^{l_1}_{\vb*{v}_1}, \dots,T^{l_{K-1}}_{\vb*{v}_{K-1}}$, but not for $\widetilde T^{l_{K}}_{\vb*{v}_{K}}$.
 More precisely, we have to couple the tails to the following 2d $(0,4)$ quiver:

 where the $U(a_c \kappa^{(a)})$ nodes are connected by bifundamental hypermultiplets.
-The coupling ensures that the nodes of the gluing quiver are not anomalous.
+The coupling ensures that the nodes of the gluing quiver are not anomalous and can be gauged consistently.
 We are now able to schematically write the gluing formula as:

 where we keep track of the superselection sector data $\boldsymbol{\omega}^{KK}$. \\